-Much of my work springs from love of music, rhythm and dance.
+I have always considered myself a fashioner of things; a sort of smith, actually.
+Much of what I do springs from love of music, rhythm and dance.
 When I make something, there is a constant dance between my eyes and my hands; between my vision, however unformed, and the part of me that says, "Move it over a little bit, that doesn't feel right yet."

-The first stroke of the brush, the first move -- in whatever medium -- sets up limitations that need resolution, demand further and further choices; until, in the end, there are no further choices to make and my eye is satisfied.
-What this satisfaction is I cannot say, but once committed to that first mark, I am compelled to follow the process to the end.
+The first stroke of the brush, the first move – in whatever medium – sets up limitations that need resolution, demand further and further choices; until, in the end, there are no further choices to make and my eye is satisfied.
+What this satisfaction is I cannot say, but once committed (and Lord knows, I'm a procrastinator) to that first mark, I'm compelled to follow the process to the end.
 Maybe "compelled" is the wrong word.
-It is more like trying to solve a mystery or learning the steps to a new dance.
+It's more like trying to solve a mystery or learning the steps to a new dance.

 I write to share stories, impressions and ideas.
 I write poetry because I love the music of language, the cadencies of blank verse and the satisfaction of happy couplets.
 Poetry of personal pain has no interest for me; neither do I seek to be obscure.
+That ship sailed long ago.
 My wish is that anyone reading my voice will feel that something of positive value has been received.
 To touch another human heart is a big thing.

 To that end I will be sharing a few family stories, because you are not dead until you are forgotten, and I owe them.
 Big time.